Employee Skill Assessment: Proven Tools and Methods for Success

 How do you assess employee skills?

 There are various ways to assess employee skills.
-Some of the most common methods we’ve presented are self-assessment, performance reviews, 360 feedback, skill tests, job simulations, and behavioral examinations.
-Strategically selecting and combining these tools will often yield the best and most accurate results.
+For instance, some of the most common methods we’ve presented include self-assessment, performance reviews, 360 feedback, skill tests, job simulations, and behavioral examinations.
+By strategically selecting and combining these tools, you will often achieve the best and most accurate results.

 What is a work skills assessment?

-A work skills assessment represents either the whole process or just an instance (of this process) during which a specific method or set of tools is used to determine the current skill levels of a particular employee.
+A work skills assessment is either the entire process or just one instance of it.
+During this process, a specific method or set of tools is used to determine an employee’s current skill levels.

 How do you prepare for a skills assessment?